PaddyQuinn/InstaGroups/README.txt

 pmq2101
 pmq2101@columbia.edu

+There are no special instructions to run my application, simply open up index.html and explore.
+I tested on a Google Chrome browser.
+The application also works on Safari.
+Those are the two browsers I have on my computer.

 I went for an elegant minimalist design with my project.
 The goal was to have an extremely functional application that was very easy to navigate without much instruction.
 Any data displayed is only done so